10 pictures of HMS Bronington showing warship in her pomp through to sad decline

-10 pictures of HMS Bronington showing warship in her pomp through to sad decline submerged in Merseyside docks
+HMS Bronington: 10 pictures showing warship in her pomp through to sad decline submerged in Merseyside docks

 As reported last month, Bronington and the future King Charles played a “crucial” role in deterring the Soviet Union from invading Britain and her Allies during the Cold War.